-Email marketing is one of the major types of digital marketing activities that involve using email both for outbound and inbound marketing purposes.
-To be specific, organizations use email marketing to build sales leads and maintain a relationship with their customers.
+Email marketing is one of the major types of digital marketing activities uses email both for outbound and inbound marketing purposes.
+Several organizations and individuals have used electronic mail to build sales leads and maintain a relationship with their customers.

-Despite the existence of newer digital communication platforms such as app-based messaging and social media, email remains a valuable tool for marketing due to its numerous advantages.
-However, it is also important to note that like any other platforms, it also has its fair share of disadvantages.
+Despite the existence of newer digital communication platforms such as app-based messaging and social media, electronic mail remains a valuable tool for marketing due to its numerous advantages.
+However, it is also important to note that like similar to other platforms, it has its fair share of disadvantages.